pengcheng001/BEVFormer/README.md

 # Abstract
 In this work, the authors present a new framework termed BEVFormer, which learns unified BEV representations with spatiotemporal transformers to support multiple autonomous driving perception tasks.
 In a nutshell, BEVFormer exploits both spatial and temporal information by interacting with spatial and temporal space through predefined grid-shaped BEV queries.
-To aggregate spatial information, we design a spatial cross-attention that each BEV query extracts the spatial features from the regions of interest across camera views.
+To aggregate spatial information, the authors design a spatial cross-attention that each BEV query extracts the spatial features from the regions of interest across camera views.
 For temporal information, the authors propose a temporal self-attention to recurrently fuse the history BEV information.
 The proposed approach achieves the new state-of-the-art **56.9\%** in terms of NDS metric on the nuScenes test set, which is **9.0** points higher than previous best arts and on par with the performance of LiDAR-based baselines.
 # Results
 ![SOTA results](figs/sota_results.png "results on nuScenes")